WAMillerUTK/GolfTrainer23/sensors/README.md

 Additional notes:
 -----------------

+You are welcome to try using python, but I found the speed to be insufficient and with a lack of experience with python data structures and difficulty managing memory in python, I was incapable of reading data simulataneously or even close to an appropriate speed.

 I understand that much of what is left to do is writing not-so-straightforward C++ code and shell scripting.
 I apologize that this is a tall order for a group of mechanical engineers as this is largely a computer science/electrical engineering problem .
-I certainly would have maintained a cleaner structure to what I was working on, but I did not expect to pass this work on to anybody and I am aware that this is outside of the breadth of the typical mechanical coursework, on top of that you are now tasked with piecing together what I have left, for that I apologize.
-Best of luck to you in your endeavor to fix the mess that I have created.
+I certainly would have maintained a cleaner structure to what I was working on, but I did not expect to pass this work on to anybody and I am aware that this is outside of the breadth of the typical mechanical coursework, therefore, smart use of data structures and awareness of your clock cycles and runtime will be important.
+Best of luck.